hasna-c/mini-ai-chatbot/README.md

 ## Usage

-- Open [http://localhost:3000](http://localhost:3000) in your browser.
+-Open http://localhost:3000 in your browser.
-- Type a question and click **Send**.
+-Type a question and click Send.
-- View answers and chat history.
+-View answers and the last 10 questions in the chat history.
+-Clear chat history using the Clear button (calls /clear).

 ---